Grapevine Canopy Management

 Rick Dunst, Viticulturist, Double A Vineyards, Inc.

 Commercial vineyard training systems have evolved that maximize the production of high quality fruit with minimum labor input.
-For example, in the Eastern United States, ‘Concord’ growers have largely adopted a bi-lateral Top Wire Cordon system referred to locally as “No-Tie” (photo 1).
+For example, in the Eastern United States, ‘Concord’ growers have largely adopted a bi-lateral Top Wire Cordon system referred to locally as “No-Tie” (Top Left).
 Two trunks per vine are trained to a top wire, and semi-permanent cordons are established on the wire.
 Several one year-old canes, usually 5-8 buds long, are retained in order to reach the desired bud and shoot number.
-Once the vines are established and vines are pruned, there is usually no summer canopy management employed (Photo 1).
+Once the vines are established and vines are pruned, there is usually no summer canopy management employed (Top Left).

 Top Wire Cordon training systems are extremely efficient and should be used where appropriate.
 Many native varieties with procumbent, downward growth habits, and even some hybrid varieties with semi-upright growth habits, are well-suited to TWC.
-Photo 2 shows a ‘Vidal’ vine trained to TWC in a highly productive vineyard in western New York.
+The top right photo shows a ‘Vidal’ vine trained to TWC in a highly productive vineyard in western New York.
 ‘Vidal’ has a relatively loose cluster with thick-skinned berries, making it fairly resistant to bunch rots, and cluster exposure to sunlight does not necessarily improve wine quality in this variety.

 Unfortunately, top wire cordon systems are not well-suited to grow many varieties, especially vinifera, in the humid and variable climate of the eastern United States.
 Vertical Shoot Positioned (VSP) training systems are much better suited for varieties where fruit exposure to sunlight is critical in order to maximize fruit and wine quality and to minimize fruit rots that can have adverse affects on wine quality.
 Successful grape production on VSP systems requires the use of several canopy management techniques that are all labor-intensive compared to TWC systems.
 These include shoot thinning, shoot positioning, shoot topping (referred to as “summer pruning” or “summer hedging”), and leaf removal in the cluster zone.
 Ideally, each operation is timed to be effective and efficient in order to reduce labor inputs.